0LNetworkCommunity/libra-legacy-v6/ol/documentation/teams/about_teams.md

 The outcome of a successful Teams implementation is that validator nodes in the network become Decentralized Autonomous Organizations (DAOs).

 Teams are opt-in, self-assembled groups.
 People can move freely between teams.
-What team you are on signals a number of things, but importantly it shows support for a captain and their activities (do they successfully operate nodes, do they participate in network governance, do they provide work and input actively to a network).
+What team you are on signals a number of things, but importantly it shows support for a "team captain" and their activities: do they successfully operate nodes, do they participate in network governance, do they provide work and input actively to a network.

+For consensus purposes, Teams mean that end user desktop miners (using Carpe), are now included in the security model, with the pooling of delay tower heights.
+They also share in the rewards of the validator node (operated by a Captain).
+More below

 The network will not enforce a percentage share between Captains and Members.
 This is a market, and we'll let the market decide what is appropriate.
+The network will however bias toward decentralizations, and ratchet-up the threshold for a collective tower hight that a validator node is required to have to enter consensus.

-Teams will be rolled out in phases.
+Teams would be rolled out in phases.
 [See the rollout plan](./teams_rollout.md)
 ## Definitions

 Team: a list of addresses.
 These addresses map to individuals, institutions, or DAO.
 The address may be a standard account or a multisig.